Five Ways Your Competitor Is Using Instant Messaging Options to Improve Their Customer Success

 – Feedier adapts the questions to the customer.
 Thanks to the first step, we know whether the customer is happy or not and why.
 We can, therefore, adopt the question to any customer based on that.
 The experience is unique!

-– Feedier aims to create a relation between your team, your customers, and your products.
+– Feedier aims to create a relationship between your team, customers, and products.

-– Feedier makes it easy for you to share your surveys to the right customers.
+– it makes it easy for you to share your surveys with the right customers.
 We will send the emails for you, write your social posts and even let you embed them right into your website.

-Anita Erker from Linkchain, shared with us their way to create competitive advantage by focusing on her users:
+Anita Erker from Linkchain shared with us their way to create a competitive advantage by focusing on her users:

 “Listening, listening, and listening.
 Value creation is a constant, ongoing art.